Ajay-R-More/CPI_Inflation_Rate_India/README.md

-# CPI Inflation Rate India
+# CPI Inflation Rate of India Analysis using Excel

 ### Objective:
 **To analyze and visualize the trends in India's Consumer Price Index (CPI) and inflation rate with a focus on:**